 We arrived in Chiang Mai just in time for Loi Krathong.
-A big part of the festival involves lighting lanterns – either floating on the river, or by launching them into the air.
+A major part of the festival involves lighting lanterns – either floating on the river, or by launching them into the air.
 It worked out perfectly that we were here during this time.
-It was a once-in-a-lifetime thing.
+It was a once-in-a-lifetime opportunity.

 Our hotel was tucked away in a quiet corner of old town Chiang Mai.
-It was a perfect spot to explore the town from.
+It was a perfect home base to explore the town from.

 The markets in Chiang Mai were crazy busy and huge.